awwad/uptane/README.md

 repositories' creation at the beginning of this demo.
 Root keys should be kept offline, as discussed in the [Uptane Deployment Considerations document](https://docs.google.com/document/d/17wOs-T7mugwte5_Dt-KLGMsp-3_yAARejpFmrAMefSE/edit?usp=sharing).
+If trust in a key needs to be revoked, the keys at a level above it (or any level above that) can be used.
+In the case of the top-level roles (like Timestamp, Snapshot, and Targets here), that falls to Root to do.
+In the case of delegated Targets roles, the role that delegates would do the revocation.
+So, for example, if you delegate the ability to sign for firmware from a given vendor to the security team from that vendor, and that team delegates in turn to a particular release manager, and that release manager's YubiKey falls into the sewers, the security team from the vendor can remove trust in it and trust a new key.
+Alternatively, the top-level Targets role for the Image Repository could remove trust for the security team from the vendor, etc.

 Any client that receives the new metadata will be able to validate the root key and will cease trusting the revoked keys.